evanperez444/evanperez444.github.io/README.md

 **January 2024 – Present**
 - Supervising two teams of 6 interns total in developing AI-based software solutions for a large client
 - Interviewed 10 AI/Software Engineer intern applicants to enhance and scale current consulting projects
-- Developed a RAG-based LLM application to extract and transform data from 500+ documents using LangChain, OpenAI, and CSV Python libraries to reduce business intelligence research time by 85%
+- Developed a RAG-based LLM application to extract and transform data from 500+ documents using LangChain, OpenAI, and CSV Python libraries to reduce business intelligence research time
 - Built an LLM output validation system using the NLTK library for keyword extraction and topic modeling

 **Python Machine Learning Engineer Intern**